soundwrightpro/FRUITY-NILA/README.md

 - [Hobyst](https://github.com/hobyst) for pioneering NI Host Integration API for FL Studio.
 - FL Studio & NI Communities for feedback, testing, and feature requests.

-Development of this script takes place on a Komplete Kontrol M32 and Komplete Kontrol S-Series Gen 2.